zuhao/isitfedoraruby/README.md

 `rake database:import_rpms[refresh_list]` to import Fedora Rpm list (without metadata).

+Do this regularly to have any new gems and/or rpms imported.

 ### Step 2 ###

 Import gems and rpms in batches (recommended).